|Nutrition Facts (per serving)|

 Peel and mash the garlic, and mix it with the vinegar and the vegetable oil.
-Stir in the chile powder, cumin, paprika, garlic salt, and soy sauce.
+Stir in the chili powder, cumin, paprika, garlic salt, soy sauce, oregano, and mint.

 Place the chicken in a ziplock bag, and pour in the marinade.
 Seal the back and toss to coat the chicken with the marinade.

 Marinate chicken, refrigerated, for 12 to 24 hours.

 Preheat oven to 375 F.

 Peel the potatoes and cut into small wedges.

 Place the potatoes in a roasting pan.
 Place the chicken, breast-side up, on top of a rack over the potatoes.